lilweege/fluid-simulation-gl/README.md

 #### notes
 - you don't need to use opengl if all you're after is 2d rendering; it's easiest to simply use SDL or nothing at all
 - I ran into problems with the canvas created by SDL stealing keyboard input, which I partially avoid with focus/blur on mouseover in conjunction with setting the `SDL_HINT_EMSCRIPTEN_KEYBOARD_ELEMENT` hint to id `"#canvas"`, I would be deligted to find a more elegant method
+- I don't claim to fully understand all that goes into the magical methods and linear solvers within the simulation (and I became espescially annoyed with the porting from 2D to 3D at times), but it's fun if anything to play with despite it not even being correct in places